Avvyyy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change current user to bettuuu
+script that prints all the groups the current user is part of.